jchatel/quickmail-next-docs/campaigns/creating-call-steps-in-a-campaign.md

 ## How to Make a Call?

-When a lead reaches a call step, their campaign progress will pause and a call item will be added to the Opportunities page.
+When a lead reaches a call step, their campaign progress will pause and a call item will be added to the Inbox page.

 ![screenshot](../images/003_file-JR7D3Z3ipE.png)

-**Step 1.** On the Opportunities page, open a call item to view the call script for that lead.
+**Step 1.** On the Inbox page, open a call item to view the call script for that lead.
 Call items are labeled "Scheduled Call."

 **Step 2.** Click the **Call** button to dial the lead's phone number using the call application associated with your browser or computer.